RebelPotato/chitchat/README.md

 # ChitChat

-A Realtalk-like dynamic medium in the real world.
+Prototype of a Realtalk-like dynamic medium in the real world.

 (Proof of concept)